Eczbek/xieite/docs/console/readChar.md

 ```cpp
 char readChar() noexcept;
 ```
-Reads a char from the `std::cin` buffer.
+Reads a char from the input buffer.